-So, if you have been recently discharged and want to start a business of your own, there are a lot of business grants you may be eligible for.
+So, if you have been recently discharged and want veteran small business startup grants of your own, there are a lot of va small business grants for veterans that you may be eligible for.
 However, you need to fall into the categories imposed by the government.
 These are:

 - Service-Disabled Veterans